0xAX/asm/content/asm_3.md

+# Journey through the stack

+In the [previous chapter](TODO) we started to learn the basics of the x86_64 architecture.
+Amonth others, one of the most crucial concept that we have learned in the previous chapter was - [stack](https://en.wikipedia.org/wiki/Stack-based_memory_allocation).
+In this chapter we are going to dive deeper into fundamental concepts and see the more examples of the stack usage.
-The stack is special region in memory, which operates on the principle lifo (Last Input, First Output).

-We have 16 general-purpose registers for temporary data storage.
+Let's start with a little reminder - the stack is special region in memory, which operates on the principle lifo (Last Input, First Output).
+We have sixtheen general-purpose registers which we can use as for the temporary data storage.
 They are RAX, RBX, RCX, RDX, RDI, RSI, RBP, RSP and R8-R15.
+It might be too few for the applications.
+One of the way how to avoid this limitation is usage of the stack.

-It's too few for serious applications.
-So we can store data in the stack.
-Yet another usage of stack is following: When we call a function, return address copied in stack.
+Besides the temporary storage for data, the another crucial usage of the stack is ability to call and return from the [functions](https://en.wikipedia.org/wiki/Function_(computer_programming)).
+When we call a function, return address copied in stack.
 After end of function execution, address copied in commands counter (RIP) and application continue to executes from next place after function.

 For example: